 Section 15 of the BLA requires that a lien claimant file the prescribed form in the appropriate Land Title Office.
 See Builders Lien Appendix 3 for the prescribed form (Form 5) and for a completed example of the electronic version.
-Lawyers must file builders liens claims electronically.
+Lawyers must file claims of lien electronically.